openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

 # Install OpenVINO™ Runtime via Homebrew {#openvino_docs_install_guides_installing_openvino_brew}

 With the OpenVINO™ 2022.3 release, you can install OpenVINO Runtime on macOS and Linux via [Homebrew](https://brew.sh/).

-> **NOTE**: Only CPU is supported for inference if you install OpenVINO via HomeBrew.
+See the [Release Notes](https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino-2022-3-lts-relnotes.html) for more information on updates in the latest release.

 Installing OpenVINO Runtime from Homebrew is recommended for C++ developers.
 If you are working with Python, the PyPI package has everything needed for Python development and deployment on CPU and GPUs.
 Visit the [Install OpenVINO from PyPI](installing-openvino-pip.md) page for instructions on how to install OpenVINO Runtime for Python using PyPI.

-See the [Release Notes](https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino-2022-3-lts-relnotes.html) for more information on updates in the latest release.
+> **NOTE**: Only CPU is supported for inference if you install OpenVINO via HomeBrew.

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter can be installed via [pypi.org](https://pypi.org/project/openvino-dev/) only.

-## Prerequistes
+## Prerequisites

 ### System Requirements